ChaimCeresTahapary/motoren/README.md

-27-10- started making a form to collect data had some problems with the before tutorials my Norton was blocking scripting why it took so long to go further did the day 7 tuto from laracast
+27-10- started making a form to collect data had some problems with the before tutorials my Norton was blocking scripting why it took so long to go further did the day 7 tuto from laracast write data and it was hardcoded

+28/10/25 database is made and isn't hardcoded on web.php like like what i had first.